Frank-GTH/WDAC-Applocker/README.md

 ![image](https://github.com/Frank-GTH/WDAC-Applocker/assets/119516706/307afd85-40f2-4136-a61d-bea2e4d389a6)

-And Appplocker policy via CSP with corresponding Enforcement settings will apply nicely again.
+And after that Appplocker policy via CSP with corresponding enforcement mode settings applied nicely again.

 # WDAC policies
 Creating WDAC policies is fairly well documented, so I did not have any problems there.
 I created a basic policy in audit mode to enable the Managed Installer and trust the Patch My PC certificate, along with some basic protection: